 * Don’t dry boots in direct contact with a heat source such as a radiator or a fireplace.

 * Don’t tore boots while damp, folded or creased.

 * Don’t use aggressive products, such as detergents or solvents, to clean your boots.

 Shooting coats vary more than any other kind of shooting kit, but this pick of the best shooting coats span…

 There are times when only a smock will fit the bill.
-Here are twelve to consider, picked out by Sporting…
+Here are ten to consider, picked out by Sporting…

 We advise you on what to wear shooting, whether at the clay ground or in the field

 * Use a cleaning spray to lubricate the zip before the first use and after each use.